MA in History of Art & Architecture

 Graduate students in History of Art & Architecture are eligible to enter the department’s Graduate Certificate Program in Museum Studies.
 The certificate’s required courses may be taken either as part of, or in addition to, the courses required for the MA.

-The examination must be taken before the end of the second semester of residence and passed before taking the Comprehensive Examination.
+The examination must be taken before the end of the second semester of residence.
 The language will be determined by the faculty advisor and approved by the Director of Graduate Studies.

 Recommended languages include: